Spring Garden Revival

 Contact Watertown's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Watertown.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, as required by the Massachusetts Department of Environmental Protection.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on load type.
-Dispose of grub-infested turf, thatch, and soil plugs from core aeration according to municipal guidelines.
-Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with municipal composting programs.
-Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited under MS4 regulations.
+Seasonal yard waste collection runs from April–November and requires the use of biodegradable paper bags—no plastic bags—in accordance with Massachusetts Department of Environmental Protection guidelines.
+The Transfer Station operates on a permit/sticker system with posted hours and fee structures for residents.
+Grub-infested turf, thatch, and soil plugs from core aeration must be separated and disposed of according to municipal procedures.
+Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
+Pesticide containers require a triple-rinse and must be brought to household hazardous waste events—never placed in regular trash or recycling.
+Disposal in streets, gutters, or storm drains is strictly prohibited as an MS4 violation.

 Watertown Department of Public Works